 Head teacher shares about the role that imagination and creativity have in each child’s learning and how it is a tool for them to discover their capacity.
 There is lots of space within this classroom for individual expression.
 From three of the youngest boys during craft exploring their stringing and pretending it was a rope or whip, to one of the boys deciding to draw shapes instead of just tracing the words.
 When the student showed his work to the teacher and myself she encouraged him for his effort and understanding.
 In a latter discussion about the event she shared how she understood it was more important to for the student to express him self and his understanding that to write.
-Other examples of when students are encourage to share their understanding occurred during the story when students shared their favorite colors and shapes, responding to the curriculum.
+Other examples of when students are encouraged to share their understanding occurred during the story when students shared their favorite colors and shapes, responding to the curriculum.